Classics Library Access

-- Food and drink, including water, are strictly forbidden inside the Library.
+- Food and drink, including water, are not allowed inside the Library.
 Many of our books are in poor physical condition and we must take steps not to have them deteriorate even further.
 Also, tables with coffee cup stains and the like have been refinished, costing the Library thousands of dollars.
 Water bottles can be placed in your locker or on the small table by the door as you enter and picked up as you leave.
 There are seats in the Lobby where you may eat and drink as well as a water fountain.

 - If you are visiting the Library, please note that the Circulation Area, the main Reading Room, and the Palaeography Room are wheelchair accessible.
 However, the Mezzanine and the book Stacks on the lower floors are not.
 For those areas, material retrieval services are available.
 Please consult Circulation staff for assistance or call 513-556-1315.
 Most UC libraries are wheelchair accessible, though not all.
 Please contact each library directly to inquire about accessibility and available services.
 See a complete list of libraries.